gpuweb/gpuweb/design/ErrorHandling.md

 The `"validationerror"` event will no longer fire.
 (This makes all further operations no-ops.)

-An app should never give up on getting WebGPU access due to `requestDevice` returning null or `GPUDevice.lost` resolving.
+An app should never give up on getting WebGPU access due to `requestDevice` returning `null` or `GPUDevice.lost` resolving.
+Instead of giving up, the app should try again starting with `requestAdapter`.

-It should only give up based on a `requestAdapter` rejection.
+It *should* give up based on a `requestAdapter` rejection.
-(It should also give up on a `requestDevice` rejection, as that indicates an app programming error.)
+(It should also give up on a `requestDevice` rejection, as that indicates an app programming error - the request was invalid, e.g. not compatible with the adapter.)

 ### Example Code